Introducing seamless

 What are depositions?

-Depositions are out-of-court question and answer sessions where attorneys gather information from witnesses under oath.
-These formal, recorded examinations are transcribed by court reporters.
+Depositions are out-of-court Q&A sessions where attorneys gather testimony from witnesses under oath.
+They are recorded and transcribed by court reporters.

 Depositions don’t happen in silos